tbereau/my_scientific_profile/README.md

 The code goes to great efforts to avoid duplicate author entries, using singletons and relying on ORCID when available.

+Some more examples can be found as Jupyter notebooks in the `examples` directory.

 ## Installation

 You need the [poetry](https://python-poetry.org) package manager to install `my-scientific-profile`.
 You can then simply add the package using the command: